vikingdata/articles/databases/mysql/MySQL_variables.md

 * innodb_purge_threads - Number of background threads dedicated to InnoDB purge operations.
 The default is normally enough.
 * innodb_page_cleaners - Set as high as innodb_buffer_pool_instances.
 It is responsible for cleaning out data in the innodb buffer.
 * max_allowed_packet : increase if you are uploading large data, images, files are large varchar, text, or binary.
+* innodb_thread_concurrency : The default is no limit on threads, which most systems are okay with.
+By testing, you may want to limit innodb_thread_concurrency;

 * * *
 <a name=c>Client settings</a>